Skip to main content

 Radical Cuts in Humanitarian Aid Funding

-Global humanitarian funding has plummeted in 2025, largely due to extreme funding cuts by the United States, but other major donors such as the United Kingdom and Germany have also scaled back their support.
+Global humanitarian funding has plummeted in 2025, largely due to extreme funding cuts by the United States, but other major donors such as the United Kingdom, Germany, and Sweden have also scaled back their support.
 While global funding has been declining since 2022, despite rising needs, this year's levels have fallen to record lows.
-As of May, the US has eliminated most of its humanitarian funding and is trying to dismantle the world's largest government aid agency.
+As of August, the US is no longer the world's largest donor after it has eliminated most of its humanitarian funding and dismantled the world's largest government aid agency.
+Millions will die because of the brutal slashes in humanitarian aid.

 Long-Term Trends

-• The United States (US) is the world's leading international humanitarian donor.
-The United States is followed by the European Union (EU) in second place.
-The European Commission and the EU Member States together are the most important international donors of humanitarian aid after the United States.
+• The United States (US) was the world's leading international humanitarian donor.
+The United States was followed by the European Union (EU) in second place.
+The European Commission and the EU Member States together were the most important international donors of humanitarian aid after the United States.

-• Usually a different representation is chosen.
-If the European institutions (in particular the European Commission) are considered separately from the Member States, the picture is slightly different.
-In this case, the United States of America ranks first as the largest donor country, regularly followed by Germany as the second-largest donor of humanitarian aid.
-The institutions of the European Union rank third among international donors.
-The European Commission and Germany sometimes alternate in second and third place.
+• Usually a different representation is chosen: If the European institutions (in particular the European Commission) are considered separately from the Member States, the picture was slightly different.
+In this case, the United States of America ranked first as the largest donor country, regularly followed by Germany as the second-largest donor of humanitarian aid.
+The institutions of the European Union ranked third among international donors.
+The European Commission and Germany sometimes alternated in second and third place.

-• The United Kingdom, Canada, Norway, Sweden and Japan usually make it into the top ten.
-Saudi Arabia, the United Arab Emirates, Qatar, Switzerland and the Netherlands are also important humanitarian donors.
+• The United Kingdom, Canada, Norway, Sweden and Japan usually made it into the top ten.
+Saudi Arabia, the United Arab Emirates, Qatar, Switzerland and the Netherlands were also important humanitarian donors.

-• In terms of gross domestic product (GDP), Norway, Sweden, and Denmark stand out, as they invest an above-average percentage of GDP in international humanitarian aid.
-Among the larger countries, Germany is the world's leading donor in terms of GDP share.
+• In terms of gross domestic product (GDP), Norway, Sweden, and Denmark stood out, as they invested an above-average percentage of GDP in international humanitarian aid.
+Among the larger countries, Germany was the world's leading donor in terms of GDP share.

-• The bulk of global humanitarian funding - more than 80 percent - is provided by just ten countries or international organizations.
+• The bulk of global humanitarian funding - more than 80 percent - was provided by just ten countries or international organizations.

 OCHA Financial Tracking Service (FTS)